Do you know if your marketing emails are going to spam? We’ll show you how to fix it.

-The downside is that, with a URL shortener, you also mask the destination of the link.
-This way the user doesn’t know exactly where they’re headed.
-The masking feature has been abused by a lot of spammers.
-This, in turn, has resulted in mail servers blocking some URL shorteners as a whole.
+The downside is that, with a URL shortener, you also mask the link’s destination.
+This way, the user needs to know exactly where they’re headed.
+A lot of spammers have abused the masking feature.
+This, in turn, has resulted in mail servers blocking some URL shorteners.

-Alternatively, you can set up your own URL shortener.
-You can do that by registering a different domain name that is a shortened, witty version of your brand, and then connect that domain to bitly.com or rebrandly.com.
+If you need help, you can set up your URL shortener.
+You can do that by registering a different domain name that is a shortened, witty version of your brand and then connecting that domain to bitly.com or rebrandly.com.

-You can likewise use programming tools, like Yourls and Phurl to create your own spam-free URL shortener.
+You can likewise use programming tools, like Yourls and Phurl, to create your spam-free URL shortener.

 4. Don’t spam people—duh

-As an online business owner or marketer, you need to accept the fact that spam hurts.
-It hurts your own inbox, it hurts other people’s inboxes, and it hurts your business.
-This is why there are strict spam laws in place which you need to obey.
+As an online business owner or marketer, you must accept that spam hurts.
+It hurts your inbox, it hurts other people’s inboxes, and it hurts your business.
+This is why strict spam laws are in place, which you must obey.

 First, you need to read the requirements for commercial messages.
-Also, keep in mind that different countries and regions (such as Canada and Europe) have different laws.
-If your email list includes people from other coustries, you’ll need to abide by those different laws.
+Also, remember that different countries and regions (such as Canada and Europe) have different laws.
+If your email list includes people from other countries, you’ll need to abide by those different laws.

 Don’t buy lists—period.
-Buying a mailing list seems to be a huge time saver.
+Purchasing a mailing list seems to be a huge time saver.
 Well, it isn’t.

 First, you cannot trust the source of the emails on the list.
-Second, the same list has probably been sold to spammers who have bombarded these emails with spam.
+Second, the same index has probably been sold to spammers who have bombarded these emails with spam.
 Third, your email service provider will most likely ban you.
-Fourth, you might be expecting a 5% response rate or that hundreds of people will click on your links, but in reality, these numbers will be close to zero.
-Five, if lots of subscribers complain, your business may face a costly battle with the anti-spam law.
+Fourth, you might expect a 5% response rate, or hundreds of people will click on your links, but these numbers will be close to zero.
+If many subscribers complain, your business may face a costly battle with the anti-spam law.

 5. Set up SPF/DKIM

-These less-known settings are crucial to increasing email open rates and avoiding being marked as a spammer.
+These less-known settings are crucial to increasing email open rates and avoiding being marked as spam.

 Most email service providers have guides on how to set up SPF and DKIM.
-What you essentially need to do is take the proper SPF and DKIM values from your email marketing platform (e.g. MailChimp) and place them in new DNS settings in your domain name registrar (e.g. GoDaddy).
+You must take the proper SPF and DKIM values from your email marketing platform (e.g., MailChimp) and place them in new DNS settings in your domain name registrar (e.g., GoDaddy).

-If you need to get a better grasp of what these acronyms are and why you need to have them configured correctly, read this.
+If you need to understand these acronyms better to have them configured correctly, please explain why you need this.

 SPF (Sender Policy Framework) is an email validation system designed to prevent spam by verifying the sender’s IP address.
-An SPF record allows web administrators to designate which web hosts are authorized to send messages from a given domain.
+An SPF record allows web administrators to designate which web hosts can send messages from a domain.

-Simply put, SPF says you are the owner of the domain and are allowed to contact people using this domain name.
+Simply put, SPF says you are the domain owner and are allowed to contact people using this domain name.

 DKIM (DomainKeys Identified Mail) indicates ownership of the email message by a particular organization.
-While the message is still in transit to the recipient, the organization’s signature is added to the email headers.
+The organization’s signature is added to the email headers while the news is still in transit to the recipient.

-With DKIM properly set, the receiving mail server can identify the origin of the email marketing campaign.
+With DKIM adequately set, the receiving mail server can identify the origin of the email marketing campaign.

-6. Don’t use words that trigger spam filters
+6. Are Marketing emails going to spam?
+Don’t use words that trigger spam filters

-As we explained, if you’re on a blacklist the spam filters will stop your email from reaching its destination.
+As we explained, if you’re on a blocklist, the spam filters will stop your email from reaching its destination.
 Additionally, spammy words can trigger spam traps.
 How does this work?

-Spam traps will consider a list of different factors before they decide that your email looks spammy.
+Spam traps will consider a list of factors before deciding your email looks spammy.

-f the spam score passes a certain level, the message will be marked as spam and go directly to the junk folder.
-One of the factors that weigh into your spam score is the choice of words in the subject line and the body of the email.
+If the spam score passes a certain level, the message will be marked as spam and go directly to the junk folder.
+One factor that weighs into your spam score is the choice of words in the subject line and the body of the email.